rgriff23/rgriff23.github.io/_posts/2017-06-11-ecomorphology-orbit-orientation.md

 - Second is fitting more sophisticated models that aim to detect shifts in the tempo or mode of evolution (e.g., like [this](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12084/full)).
 This is a rather different approach that aims to identify parts of a phylogeny where the rules of evolution seem to change.
 For instance, it would be interesting to know if there is a statistically significant 'shift' in the mean orbit orientation at the base of the primate clade.
 That wouldn't tell us *why* the shift occurred, but it would at least support our assumption that *something* happened there that warrants explanation.
 I think the Nocturnal Visual Predation hypothesis would predict a mean shift at the base of both the primates and the carnivores, as the ancestors of both groups are thought to have been nocturnal visual predators.

-These directions are complementary, since adding more data ([particularly fossils](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12285/full)) increases statistical power to detect deviations from Brownian evolution.
+This last direction will also benefit from the inclusion of fossil data, since adding more data ([particularly fossils](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12285/full)) increases statistical power to detect deviations from neutral evolution.

 **References**: